abshka/tobs/README.md

 2. It downloads messages from the specified channel
 3. Text contents are formatted as markdown
 4. Media files are downloaded and organized by type (images, videos, etc.)
+5. Messages with multiple photos/videos (albums) are intelligently grouped into a single note
-5. All content is saved to your Obsidian vault with proper markdown linking
+6. All content is saved to your Obsidian vault with proper markdown linking
-6. A cache system prevents re-downloading content on subsequent runs
+7. A cache system prevents re-downloading content on subsequent runs

 ## License